Some alarming clues of a bad karate instructor; learn these before you “sign up.”

 The woman was irate and I was “punished” by having to do pushups.
 That woman didn’t like it that a low-ranked student got past her blocks.

-I’m all for pushups; as a certified personal trainer, I have my clients doing pushups, and I myself adhere to a wicked pushup regimen on my chest days.
+I’m all for pushups; when I was a personal trainer I had my clients doing pushups, and I myself adhere to a pushup regimen.

 However, using pushups to punish kids who are duped into admitting thirst, and to punish novice ranks for getting past the blocks of black belts during sparring matches, is way out of line.